 Fashion shapes and reflects society and communities, their culture and diversity, it is both personal and ubiquitous, an every day phenomenon.
 CSF was devised to question and challenge reactionary fashion cultures, which reflect and re-enforce patterns of excessive consumption and disconnection, to expand fashion’s ability to connect, delight and identify individual and collective values.
 CSF’s commitment, vision and action plan for the next five years is outlined in the CSF Strategy 2015-2020.

-In 2018 we are celebrating our 10th birthday, in conjunction with this we hosted What’s Going on?
-Global Fashion Conference 2o18 on October 31st/November 1st.
+In 2018 we celebrated our 10th birthday, in conjunction with this we hosted What’s Going on?
+Global Fashion Conference 2o18 on 31 October & 1 November .
 To mark the ten years since CSF was formed, we have released a publication articulating some of the centre’s change-making practices and projects and highlights the ongoing and increasingly pressing need to continue to build a transformed fashion system.